adtzlr/adtzlr/README.md

 > With FElupe, I try to fill a gap in between.

 I'm convinced that static input files 🖨️ which are passed to a standalone fea solver 🖩 are a thing of the last decades 💾.
 Instead, scripts **are** input files: easy to adopt scripts with access to third-party libraries 🛒, written in common scripting languages are the way to go.
 With **common languages** I mean something easy-to-learn for engineers, like Python, Matlab/Octave or Julia, not another proprietary simulation file format.
 FElupe is just another one of many open-source finite element analysis packages using this approach.
+Well defined and public available scripting interfaces hopefully accelerate the introduction of flexible natural language-processing for simulations.

 ### Projects